bartczernicki/RiskAnalysisWithGenerativeAIReasoning/README.md

 # Consolidated Important Risk Factor Changes from Microsoft's 2023 and 2024 10-K Filings

-Below is a consolidated table highlighting only the important risk factor changes between Microsoft's 2023 and 2024 10-K filings.
-This has been generated 100% by OpenAI o1 reasoning model.

 Below is a consolidated table highlighting the significant and impactful risk factor changes from Microsoft's 2023 and 2024 10-K reports.
 Each risk factor includes an assessment of the potential impact and key insights into why the change is important.

 | **Risk Factor Title** | **Change** | **Potential Impact** | **Key Insights** |